5 Things About Marley:

-It all began when Marley complained to her mom (who is another black girl whom we should highlight) that too many of the books she was reading at school featured white male protagonists.
-Her mother challenged her with the question “What are you going to do about it?”
-And with that challenge, Marley’s amazing project #1000BlackGirlBooks was born.
+She became an activist and writer began after complaining to her mom (who is another black girl whom we should highlight) that too many of the books she was reading at school featured white male protagonists.

 “…Black girl books are not just for black girls; they are for all children because not all black girl stories are the same.
 Teachers, school boards and parents need to make sure that all children have access to these stories.
 I hope this list of books will help you learn more about the diverse experiences of black girls… ” – Marley Dias